hansm4543/FiltersProject/README.md

-# Building web applications with Java and React/Angular
+# Building web applications with Java and React

 ## Prerequisites